 Prenatal Program: Week 8

 Pregnancy lasts longer than 8 weeks, hopefully.
 Upon completing this program, you may be in your 2nd trimester or approaching your estimated due date.
 How you proceed is your choice: You can repeat the whole t thing, or you could pick and choose the routines that resonated with you.
 Either way, let’s finish strong!

 Postpartum Recovery Path

 The following 7-week roadmap of routines is SO GENTLE that it’s been approved by midwives and physical therapists for use as early as 3 days post-vaginal delivery or 10 days post-surgical delivery.
 The strategic progression is designed to help you reconnect to your core while resting, recovering and regaining basic strength and function.
-Note: Always discuss your fitness with your medical providers.
-Updated 12/14/17
+Note: Please see a women’s health pelvic PT as soon as you can after birth.
+Always discuss your fitness with your medical providers.

 Week One: Rest & Release